Accessibility

 Adaptive Skiing and Snowboarding Lessons At Blue Mountain

-We offer Adaptive Skiing and Snowboarding Private Lessons for our guests with disabilities or those in need of special assistance.
-These 90-minute or half-day private lessons are available for beginner, intermediate, and advanced skiers, and snowboarders.
-For more details, please call 833-583-2583 or email our adaptive experts at accessibility@bluemountain.ca.
+We offer Adaptive Skiing and Snowboarding Lessons for our guests with disabilities or those in need of special assistance.
+90-minute private lessons or multi-week programs are available for beginner, intermediate, and advanced skiers, and snowboarders.
+For more details, please email our team at snowschool@bluemountain.ca or call 705-445-0231 ext.
+52803.
+Adaptive equipment such as sit-skis, outriggers, and sliders are included with lessons, but cannot be rented on their own.

 Lift Lines